Note

 Install on Windows

-To install on any version of Windows, you can use the MSI packages or the ZIP package.
-If you're on Windows 10 or later, you can use the Windows Package Manager from your Windows Terminal.
+To install on any version of Windows, you can use either the EXE installer, or ZIP package.
+On Windows 10 or later, you can also use the Windows Package Manager from your Windows Terminal.

 Note